pierre-24/nachos/documentation/source/use.rst

   Note that the value of ``extra_section`` is not tested here.
   Also, ``XC`` and ``CC`` are available, but that would modify their previous values.

-  Splitting and merging modify the number of calculation, but also the times it takes (because Dalton tries to solve all response functions at the same time).
+  Splitting and merging modify the number of calculation, but also the times it takes (because Dalton tries to solve all response functions at the same time, therefore you may need to increase ``response_max_it``).

 .. autoprogram:: nachos.prepare:get_arguments_parser()